vpareek2/llm-experiments/llama/README.md

 # Base LLM Implementation

-This directory is a inference implementation of Llama 3.2-1B.
+This directory is a inference implementation of Llama 3.2-1B as per [Llama 3 Herd of Models](https://arxiv.org/pdf/2407.21783).
 It is meant to be used as a base LLM for research experiments.

 ## Setup